BHRange/jLDADMM/README.md

 `-name <String>`: Specify a name to the topic modeling experiment.
 The default value is `model`.

 `-sstep <int>`: Specify a step to save the sampling outputs.
 The default value is 0 (i.e. only saving the output from the last sample).

+`-seed <int>`: Specify the random _seed_ for the Gibbs sampler.
+Default is 0, which will use the clock.

 **Examples:**